 I love fighting games.
 Always have, ever since I played games like Street Fighter 2 and Clayfighter (shut up) on the SNES.
 Recently, I’ve found myself getting into AAA-style shooters, such as Call of Duty and Battlefield.
 They’re normally not my thing, as I’m usually focused on RPGs in my spare time.
 As I get older and seek out new experiences, I’ve found room for them in my headspace.
-One thing I’ve noticed, specially lately, is how much these two genres have in common.
-They’re both competitive, they’re both divisive and they both have constant discourse about single-player versus multiplayer.
+One thing I’ve noticed, especially lately, is how much these two genres have in common.
+They’re both competitive, they’re both divisive, and they both have constant discourse about single-player versus multiplayer.

 What does having a story mode, or campaign as it sometimes is called, do for these kinds of games?
 Are they necessary, or are they merely window-dressing for what are ultimately skill-heavy, multiplayer competitions at their core?
 Is a story mode baked in, in order to attract casual players and ease them into hardcore genres?
 Or are they stuffed in as an aside for the sake of content volume being the big, contemporary selling point it is?